 Gaming done across social networks is extremely data intensive.
 Gathering individual player information from around the globe and serving it to players on demand requires a high availability database software.

 One example is the popular Game of Thrones Ascent, a free role-playing game launched by Disruptor Beam and based on the hit HBO series, Game of Thrones.
 Their Percona Server-based database solution helps eliminates data bottlenecks during high-usage periods.

 3. Personal Cloud Storage

 Fan participation in national sports doesn’t just utilize the power of the database, it depends upon it.
-From fantasy football leagues to March Madness brackets, they all depend on huge databases full of player statistics, game performances, injury reports, and more, all calculating the odds of a win on a weekly basis.
+From fantasy football leagues to March Madness brackets, they all depend on huge databases full of player statistics.
+This includes game performances, injury reports, and more, all calculating the odds of a win on a weekly basis.

 From the stock market to your local bank, databases are abundant across the financial world.
-Tracking the vast amount of information behind the world’s daily transactions, not to mention the financial models that analyze that data to predict future activity, requires extremely powerful databases.
+Tracking the vast amount of information behind the world’s daily transactions requires extremely powerful databases.
+This includes financial models that analyze that data to predict future activity.